openedx/edx-documentation/en_us/shared/developing_course/course_sections.rst

 displays in the outline, summarized with a green bar.

-On the Studio **Course Outline** page, each scheduled section appears with a green bar next to the section display name.
+On the Studio **Course Outline** page, each scheduled section appears with a vertical green bar next to the section display name.

 The scheduled date must pass for the section to be visible to learners.